 Many, many people have asked me about Tildren®, the drug of the bisphosphonate class that was previously only available on import license from Europe.
 Now, the drug has been approved for use in horses in the US, along with another, similar drug, called Osphos®.

-As you may recall, I wrote about Tildren® back in March, 2014.
+I wrote about Tildren® back in March, 2014.
 You can CLICK HERE to read the article.
 With the new drug approval, both Tildren® and Osphos® are probably going to be prescribed with increasing frequency.
 But there’s lots of stuff that I think you should know.

 SAFETY: The United States Food and Drug Administration has a site that is designed to give veterinarians safety information about the safety of the two drugs.
 You can see it if you CLICK HERE.
 The information shows that: